- We strongly advise you not to travel to Libya due to the ongoing fighting and deteriorating security situation throughout the country.

 Visitors are required to carry identification documents at all times.

-When you are in Libya, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
-If you are arrested or jailed, the Australian Government will do what it can to help you but we can't get you out of trouble or out of jail.
+You are subject to the local laws of Libya, including ones that appear harsh by Australian standards.
+If you’re arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
+But we can't get you out of trouble or out of jail.
+Research laws before travelling, especially for an extended stay.

 Penalties for drug offences are severe and include the death penalty or life imprisonment.